liaoherui/AccuSNV/readme.txt

 2. make bwa -t (threads) parameters available to be adjusted by users, instead of hardcoded.

-3. Add samclip parameter when use bwa as bwa.
+3. Add samclip parameter when use bwa as the aligner.

 4. Add bowtie2 parameter for alternative aligner.